anthonygreen17/trackAR-firmware/README.md

 /Users/GreenBean/Documents/Arduino
 ~~~

-Append `/libraries` to that path and add the following line to the end of your `~/.bashrc` (make on if you dont have it...):
+Append `/libraries` to that path and add the following line to the end of your `~/.bashrc` (create one if you dont have it...):

 ~~~
 export ARDUINO_LIB_PATH=$YOUR_PATH_FROM_ABOVE/libraries